Sterophonick/Sonic.EXE-GBA/README.txt

+#NOTE!!!!!!:
+YOU MUST UNZIP THE FILE "BGM_RUN.ZIP" AND PUT IT IN THE DATA DIRECTORY.
+THIS FILE IS CRUCIAL TO COMPILATION!!!

+#Sonic.EXE GBA
 This is a GBA Port of Sonic.EXE.
 Based on the fan port by MY5TCrimson.
 Original Creepypasta by JC The Hyena.

 WHATEVER (mAj0r Sp0oKy):